Abbie Rabinowitz ~ Bio

 She returned to her Connecticut roots in 2012 to be close to her family.
 In 2015 she received her MFA degree in painting from Western Connecticut State University.

 Abbie moved to the Big Island of Hawaii in 2017 where she has established herself as an island artist.
-She paints and teaches art workshops in her island studio as well as in Maui at the Hui No’ Eau, where she’s been invited as a visiting artist/teacher.
+She paints and teaches art workshops in her island studio as well as in Maui at the Hui No’ Eau, where she teaches her workshops as a visiting artist.